alyzzabc/ALON/README.md

 Note: Stage 1 can be skipped if users prefer to model per-latitude abundance independently.
 To run Stage 2, provide a compatible prediction table.
 Stage 2 was developed and tested using GAM-derived predictions.

 For each `taxon_id`, normalized abundance (`norm_coverage`) across samples is modeled as a function of latitude.
-Predictions are generated from -90° to 90° latitude at 1° intervals.
+Predictions are generated from -90° to 90° latitude (by default) at 1° intervals.

 The script can run either:
 - on a SLURM high-performance computing cluster using an array job, or